top of page

 • Automatic detection of issues and self-healing (redeployment) of nodes ensures high service availability

-• Logging, monitoring and alerting is standardised across services to enable a proactive response to any issues
+• Logging, monitoring and alerting are standardised across services to enable a proactive response to any issues

 Monitoring